SaidMadiCA/ChatMe-LLM/README.md

    - View the answer and the source documents that were used
    - Sources are displayed with their content and relevance score
    - Behind the scenes, this uses the `/rag/query` API endpoint

+3. **Upload Document Tab**:
+   - Upload PDF or TXT files to add to the knowledge base
+   - Optionally provide a custom name for the document
+   - Click "Upload and Index" to process the document
+   - View status information about the upload and indexing process
+   - Documents uploaded here will be immediately available for RAG queries
+   - Behind the scenes, this uses the `/upload` API endpoint

 ## Technical Implementation Details